catherineruoxiwu/java-tank-game/README.md

 # java-tank-game
-A simple tank shooting game imiplemented using Java JFrame.
+A simple tank shooting game implemented using Java JFrame.